Toll Collector

 As an operator, what are the rules for taking off work? like going on vacation and stuff like that.

-Asked by sm over 10 years ago
+Asked by sm almost 11 years ago

 Simple enough.
 Full-timers have a set number of paid days that they can take off each year.
 I'm sure exact numbers vary based on seniority.
 Part-timers in my system submit availabilty well ahead of time, and can make themselves unavailable as many days as they wish, excluding holidays.
 Part-timers do not receive any kind of vacation time.
 Part-timers frequently slide in to cover full-timers during vacations.